 - 6 Teeter FitSpine Warranty

-- 7 Conclusion: Teeter FitSpine X1 Inversion Table
+- 7 Final Thoughts on the Teeter FitSpine X1 Inversion Table

 I recommend speaking with your doctor if you have specific questions about whether using an inversion table is right for you.

 With all of that said, let’s take a look at the FitSpine X1 Inversion Table from Teeter.
 Here is an overview and the specs.